Meet the 2024 presidential candidates

-Haley, 51, the former U.S. ambassador to the United Nations and former governor of South Carolina, entered the 2024 contest in February.
-She is likely to be the only woman in the Republican field.
+Haley, 51, the former U.S. ambassador to the United Nations and former governor of South Carolina, is likely to be the only woman in the Republican field.

 Her campaign pitch: She has argued for a new generation of leadership to move the country forward and highlights her background as a daughter of Indian immigrants on the trail.

 Williamson, 71, is a self-help author who mounted an unsuccessful presidential bid in 2020.